Non-Enzymatic Mash (NEM) / Cold Mash.

 briess nem graph

-Below is a general guide on how to brew a NEM (Non Enzymatic Mash) otherwise known as a cold mash.
-The reason we use this is to capture color, flavor and mouth feel from malts while limiting the extraction of complex carbohydrates.
+Below is a general guide on how to brew a NEM (Non-Enzymatic Mash) otherwise known as a cold mash.
+The reason we use this is to capture colour, flavour, and mouthfeel from malts, while limiting the extraction of complex carbohydrates.
 In other words, we drop out the starch and remove it before fermentation so that the yeast has less sugar to eat and convert into alcohol.

-I use brewfather for all my brewing tools and to create my recipe’s but I’m sure most programs will be similar.
-I find that when I am doing a NEM batch if I drop my brew-house efficiency to 23% and reduce my hop additions to half.
-Low alcohol beers need to observe BU/GU ratio’s be reduce perceived bitterness.
-That gives me good results.
-I also hotcube and offset my hop editions by 20 minutes and / or whirlpool editions or I overshoot my IBU’s and end up with a beer thats too bitter.
+I use Brewfather for all my brewing tools and to create my recipe’s, but you may use your desired program/software.
+I find that when I am doing a NEM batch, if I drop my brew-house efficiency to 20-25% and reduce my hop additions to half (low alcohol beers need to observe BU/GU ratio’s be reduce perceived bitterness) this gives me good results.
+I also hotcube and offset my hop editions by 20 minutes and / or whirlpool editions or I overshoot my IBU’s and end up with a beer that’s too bitter.

 nem grain